Krokodyl/dokapon-english/README.md

 ### Quizz

 The quizz is a series of 8 random questions.
-According to your results, you are given a recommendation of the AI to play against (weak, normal or hard).
+According to your results, you are given a recommendation of the AI to play against (easy, normal or hard).
 The last question (times played) is always the same and seems to have no purpose.

 Question | Answer